LiyangLingIntel/LiyangLingIntel/README.md

 Hi, I'm Ling Liyang, Software Engineer at Intel, currently working on AI infrastructure.

-I'm interested in Deep Learning, Big Data computing and distributed system.
+I'm interested in Deep Learning, AI Compiler Techniques and High Performance Computing.
 <!--
 **LiyangLingIntel/LiyangLingIntel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.